JaoChaos/wazuh_tasks/JuanAnayaOrtiz.md

 ![imagen4](https://github.com/JaoChaos/wazuh_tasks/blob/master/img/4.png)

-Now,, to install the agent, as we have configured the repository installation, we only need to do:
+Now, to install the agent, as we have configured the repository installation, we only need to do:

 ```
 $ apt-get install wazuh-agent